US downs Chinese balloon, a flashpoint in US-China tensions

 Blinken, who had been due to depart Washington for Beijing late Friday, said he had told senior Chinese diplomat Wang Yi in a phone call that sending the balloon over the U.S. was “an irresponsible act and that (China’s) decision to take this action on the eve of my visit is detrimental to the substantive discussions that we were prepared to have.”

 China has denied any claims of spying and said it is a civilian-use balloon intended for meteorology research.
-The Ministry of Foreign Affairs emphasized that the balloon's journey was out of its control and urged the U.S. not to “smear” it based on the balloon.
+The Ministry of Foreign Affairs emphasized that the balloon’s journey was out of its control and urged the U.S. not to “smear” it because of the balloon.

+In preparation for the operation Saturday, the Federal Aviation Administration temporarily closed airspace over the Carolina coast, including the airports in Myrtle Beach and Charleston, South Carolina, and Wilmington, North Carolina.
+The FAA rerouted air traffic from the area and warned of delays as a result of the flight restrictions.
+The FAA and Coast Guard worked to clear the airspace and water below the balloon as it reached the ocean.

+Television footage showed a small explosion, followed by the giant deflated balloon descending like a ribbon toward the water.

+Bill Swanson said he watched the balloon deflate instantly from his house in Myrtle Beach as fighter jets circled around.

+“When it deflated it was pretty close to instantaneous,” he said.
+“One second it’s there like a tiny moon and the next second it’s gone.”
+Swanson added that a trail of smoke followed the balloon as it dropped.

-Associated Press writers Chris Megerian and Tara Copp in Washington, Huizhong Wu in Taipei and researcher Henry Hou in Beijing contributed to this report.
+Associated Press writers Chris Megerian in Hagerstown, Md.; Tara Copp and Mary Clare Jalonick in Washington; Meg Kinnard in Columbia, S.C.; Kimberlee Kruesi in Nashville, Tenn.; Huizhong Wu in Taipei; and researcher Henry Hou in Beijing contributed to this report.

 Credit: Larry Mayer